zorua98741/PS3-Rich-Presence-for-Discord/README.md

 * Display the name and a game cover for currently open PS3 game
 * Display PS3 temperature and fan speed (toggleable)
 * Display the name, and either a shared cover, or an individual cover for currently mounted PSX and PS2 game (toggleable)
+	- NOTE: PSX and PS2 game detection will **not** work on PSN .pkg versions

 ## Display Example
  No game 	| 	PS3 game 	|	PS2 game 	|	PS1 game 	|